nopunindented/nopunindented/README.md

 • You can checkout all of my work & extracurricular experiences, and projects, in-depth, on my website: https://umerfiaz.com/

-• Current project is Jing: https://github.com/nopunindented/Jing
+• Current project I'm working on is Jing: https://github.com/nopunindented/Jing

 :point_right: You can reach out to me on my email or connect with me on LinkedIn: